Quickstart Tutorial

 The guide covers using the vectorizer

-defined for the class to create a vector embedding for each object.
+defined for the collection to create a vector embedding for each object.
+You may have to add the API key for your vectorizer.

 - Go